-If the Academic Affairs Committee determines that there is a problem not sufficient to warrant dismissal at the time of evaluation, the Academic Affairs Committee, along with the student's advisor, will develop a written plan for remediation.
-The student's advisor will schedule a meeting to discuss this plan with the student.
-This meeting will be conducted by the student's advisor, the student and one other faculty member if necessary.
-A remediation plan is a statement of grave concern about the student's ability to continue in the PSI program; failure to comply with the plan fully may lead to dismissal.
-After the faculty members have presented the clinical qualifying evaluation to the student and answered his questions, the student must sign the student performance remediation plan indicating that the recommendations have been presented and explained.
+If the Academic Affairs Committee determines that there is a problem that warrants dismissal, the Academic Affairs Committee, along with the student's advisor, will issue a dismissal to the student.
+The student's advisor will schedule a meeting to discuss this dismissal with the student.
+This meeting will be conducted by the student's advisor with one other faculty member.

+After the faculty members have presented the student qualifing evaluation to the student and answered his questions, the student must sign the student performance remediation plan indicating that the recommendations have been presented and explained.
 The student will be given the opportunity to accept the recommendations, to provide a written rebuttal, and/or to appeal.
 If the student chooses to provide a rebuttal, the Academic Affairs Committee will meet again to consider any new evidence presented by the student and will provide written documentation of their decision within a few weeks of the date the rebuttal was received.
 If the student wishes to appeal the faculty's decision, he may follow the appeal procedures outlined in this catalog.
-Regardless of the outcome of the feedback meeting, the student's advisor will schedule a follow-up meeting to evaluate the student's adjustment to the review process and recommend potential sources of guidance and assistance when necessary.
+Regardless of the outcome of the feedback meeting, the student's advisor will schedule a followup meeting to evaluate the student's adjustment to the review process and recommend potential sources of guidance and assistance when necessary.
 Students are encouraged to submit their own ideas for remediation to their advisors.
 The advisor and the Academic Affairs Committee will consider the student's recommendations in developing the remediation plan.

 The student's advisor will document the plan using the student performance remediation plan form.
 The student performance remediation plan and the student performance review will be placed in the student's file.
-The student may pre-register for the next clinical course at the normally scheduled dates as they await their evaluation; however, final approval for enrollment in the course is contingent upon the recommendation of the Academic Affairs Committee as stated in the student performance review.
+The student may pre-register for the next clinical course at the normally scheduled dates as they await their evaluation; however, final approval for enrollment in the course is contingent upon the recommendation of the Academic Affairs Committee.
 The student's advisor will inform the student if there is a reason he may not proceed with the next clinical component.
 If the student is not allowed to proceed to the next clinical training course, any fee collected specific to that course will be credited to the student's account or reimbursed.
 The remediation process will follow the written plan, which must include scheduled review dates and target dates for each issue identified.
 Examples of actions that may be included in the remediation plan are an increase in didactic instruction; a decrease in course load; a decrease, increase or temporary suspension of clinical, didactic, or supervisory responsibilities; altered supervision and/or faculty advisement; leave of absence; and individual psychotherapy.
 Progress must be reviewed at least once every semester for the fall and spring semesters, at least two weeks before registration.
 Additional reviews may be scheduled as necessary.
 After each review, a copy of the current remediation plan, including student comments and faculty signatures, must be filed in the student's folder.
 If progress toward remediation plan goals is viewed by the advisor and Academic Affairs Committee as insufficient, a change in the remediation plan or the dismissal of the student will follow.
 The student will have an opportunity for rebuttal or appeal, as described above.